Everything You Need to Know About Skin Tightening and the Best Treatments for Saggy Skin

-Plastic surgery is the gold standard when it comes to skin tightening.
-“There is nothing more effective than a surgical mommy makeover, tummy tuck, lower body lift, or arm lift for patients who have excess skin after childbirth or massive weight loss,” says Mark H. Schwartz, MD, clinical assistant professor of plastic surgery at Weill Cornell Medical College in New York City.
-There are always trade-offs.
-These procedures may have longer recoveries, require general anesthesia, and leave scars.
-“The results, however, are immediate, long-lasting, and can be very dramatic when performed by a board-certified plastic surgeon,” Dr. Schwartz says.
+Surgery may also be the only option for people with significant loose skin from childbirth or massive weight loss,” says Mark H. Schwartz, MD, clinical assistant professor of plastic surgery at Weill Cornell Medical College in New York City.
+“There are always trade-offs.
+These procedures may have longer recoveries, require general anesthesia, and leave scars, ” he says.
+“The results, however, are immediate, long-lasting, and can be very dramatic when performed by a board-certified plastic surgeon.”
 (A word of caution: If you’re considering plastic surgery, you might want to stay off social media when searching for a doctor.
 Only 18 percent of plastic surgery Instagram posts are by qualified doctors.)

 With some procedures, firmer skin is more of a bonus than a goal.
 The results are not as dramatic as what can be achieved with procedures specifically designed to tighten skin, but for the right person, these benefits may be enough to make a meaningful difference, Dr. Doshi says.
 Procedures that target fat loss (liposuction, Kybella, Coolsculpting), facial fillers (injectables like Juvaderm, Restalyne), and products for wrinkles (Botox) all provide some degree of skin tightening as a happy side effect, he says.
 Many of these are beauty treatments you could get on your lunch hour.

 How to get the most out of skin tightening treatments